 As you do your research on who to select, you begin to realize this is a huge business.
 Not just dealerships and manufacturers that move cars.
 Then you may find out about some not so great results as you begin to read information online.
+You want someone trustworthy.

 So that means this is one of those situations where you really need to know how it all functions.
 To really understand how to ship a car.

-Regulated Is Minimal in This Industry
+Regulation Is Minimal in This Industry

 We always tell our customers that there is a ton of regulation in regards to how cars are transported.
-There’s strict rules about insurance, weight restrictions, safety checks, how many hours a trucker is allowed on the road.
+There’s strict rules about insurance, weight restrictions, safety checks, and even how many hours a trucker is allowed on the road.
 However, when it comes to how the service is sold and advertised it’s a different story.
 There is little to nothing out there protecting the consumer.

 We know you most likely don’t bother analyzing how your favorite online store.
 Especially if it gives you two day shipping on that limited edition phone case with built in bottle opener.
 But in this case you need to be informed on how it works for the best outcome.